Teams and Groups

 # Roles

-The roles can be applied in the different modules to customize the experience of your work team.
-Applying a role is specific to that module.
-For example, you can select who are the administrators of a space, who can interact with the CLI somewhere, and so on.
+You can apply roles in the different modules to customize the experience of your work team.
+Each role applies in a specific way to a particular module.
+For example, you can select the administrators of a space or the members who can interact with the CLI somewhere.

-Modyo has 10 default roles with different functions per context that will allow you to distribute and control who has access to which sections of each context of the platform.
+Modyo has 10 default roles with different functions for each context, allowing you to distribute and control access to the different sections of each context of the platform.

 # Default Roles

-The default roles that exist, depending on the given area of the platform:
+The default roles that exist, depending on the context, are:

 # Account-level roles:

-• Default user: You have all existing permissions, except editing the configuration of each context.
-You must be invited to each context in order to access its functionalities.
+• Default user: Has all existing permissions, except for editing the configuration of each context.
+Must be invited to each context in order to access its functionalities.

-• Default admin: You have all the existing permissions, but you must be invited to each context in order to access its functions.
-At the Modyo Platform account level, you can only view global variables and activity.
+• Default admin: Has all the existing permissions, but must be invited to each context in order to access its functions.
+At the Modyo Platform account level, this role can only view global variables and activity.

-• Owner: You have all existing permissions and can access all contexts without needing to be invited to them.
+• Owner: Has all existing permissions and can access all contexts without needing to be invited to them.

 # Site-level roles:

-• Site developer: You can only edit resources (you cannot publish, delete, roll back, or edit the configuration).
+• Site developer: Can only edit resources.
+Cannot publish, delete, rollback, or edit the configuration.

-• Site developer CLI: Same permissions as Site developer and can also interact with modyo-cli
+• Site developer CLI: Has the same permissions as Site developer; in addition, can interact with modyo-cli.

-• Site admin: You have all the permissions at the level of a site, but you cannot create new sites.
+• Site admin: Has all the permissions at the level of a site, but cannot create new sites.

 # Space-level roles:

-• Space writer: You can only edit content (you cannot publish, delete, roll back, or edit settings).
+• Space writer: This role can only edit content in a space.
+You don't have permission to publish, delete, rollback, or edit the configuration.

-• Space admin: You have all the permissions at the level of a space, you can create and delete assets, but you cannot create new spaces.
+• Space admin: This role has all the permissions at the space level, but it cannot create new spaces.
+Can create and delete assets.

-The most important user will have the role of Default Admin or Administrator with all permissions and functions enabled to manage the platform and sites.
+The most important user will have the Default Admin or Administrator role.
+This role has all the features enabled to manage the platform and sites.

 # Roles by realm:

-• Realm User: You can add users, create, modify, and send campaigns, forms, and segments for review.
+• Realm User: This role can add users, create, modify, and submit campaigns, forms, and segments for review.

-• Realm Admin: You can access all the settings and sections of the realm, add and remove users and team members, and you can also delete the realm.
+• Realm Admin: Can access all the settings and sections of the kingdom.
+In addition, can add and remove users and team members, as well as delete the kingdom.

 # Access to applications:

-Since we have roles that allow access to all applications without restriction, Modyo allows you to restrict access to certain applications through the team member settings, so you can give a user full access (Owner) but only in the Channels app.
+Modyo has roles that allow access to all applications without any restrictions; therefore, Modyo allows you to restrict access to certain applications by configuring the roles of team members.
+In this way, it is possible to grant a user full access (Owner) only to the Channels application, while restricting their access to other applications.

 # Assign one role per account